http4k/examples/react-app/README.md

 ./gradlew check
 ```

+... then either:

-... then either launch `RunnableEnvironment` from your IDE or enter development mode with:
+1. launch `RunnableEnvironment` from your IDE - the UI lives at http://localhost:8000
+1. enter development mode - the UI lives at http://localhost:3000
 ```shell
 cd frontend
 yarn start